Steve McMahon: Liverpool

-Dalglish reshaped the side the following season, incorporating new signings John Barnes, Peter Beardsley, John Aldridge and Ray Houghton but McMahon remained in the side.
-By now his reputation as one of the best hardmen in the game was established.
-Though his tackling was often subjected to scrutiny by the football authorities and criticism from opposing players and managers, there was no doubt that his skills as a footballer were of the highest order.
+Dalglish reshaped the side the following season, incorporating new signings John Barnes, Peter Beardsley, John Aldridge and Ray Houghton, with McMahon a key member in the team as the midfield general with his reputation as one of the best hardmen in the game established.
 McMahon frequently scored for a man in his position as Liverpool won the 1988 League title.
-Memorable strikes included a 30-yard shot against Manchester United and the opener in a crucial Merseyside derby against Everton, although Liverpool only won the latter of those two games.
-When Liverpool reached the FA Cup final again, McMahon was one of the team's two Scousers (along with Aldridge) obliged to perform a localised rap on the official FA Cup final song Anfield Rap, written in a trend-encapsulating rap and house music style by teammate Craig Johnston.
+Memorable strikes included a 30-yard shot against Manchester United and the opener in a crucial Merseyside derby against Everton at Anfield.
+When Liverpool reached the FA Cup final again, McMahon was one of the team's two Scousers (along with Aldridge) obliged to perform a localised rap on the official FA Cup final song "Anfield Rap", written in a trend-encapsulating rap and house music style by teammate Craig Johnston.
 The song got to No. 3 in the UK charts, but Liverpool lost the final at Wembley to Wimbledon.

 McMahon was afforded the ultimate respect by Vinnie Jones, who said that if he could stop McMahon, then Wimbledon could stop Liverpool.
 Jones and McMahon locked horns early on, and Jones fouled McMahon aggressively early on in the game with a two footed tackle.
 In Jones's autobiography he recounted that he wanted to "take out their top man" and McMahon actually managed to smash Jones in the eye with his elbow on the way down from the tackle, which led to a cut and scar on his face that remained on his face for a while.
-McMahon clashed with John Fashanu and Dennis Wise frequently throughout the match, although Liverpool lost on the day.
-McMahon was voted second place in the PFA Player Of the Year Awards, the winner being his colleague John Barnes.
+McMahon clashed with John Fashanu and Dennis Wise frequently throughout the match.
+In 1988, McMahon came second in the vote for the PFA Players' Player of the Year, the winner being his Liverpool colleague John Barnes.

 In 1989 McMahon was again a regular fixture as Liverpool again chased a "double" of League and FA Cup.
-As one of the local lads in the team, he was deeply affected by the Hillsborough disaster during the FA Cup semi-final on 15 April.
-Brian Clough was publicly critical of McMahon afterwards.
-Liverpool won the Cup by 3 goals to 2 – McMahon set up the opening goal for Aldridge after just 4 minutes of the final – but they lost the League title in a decider at Anfield against Arsenal.
+As one of the local players in the team, he was deeply affected by the Hillsborough disaster during the FA Cup semi-final on 15 April.
+Liverpool won the FA Cup final against Everton 3–2.
+McMahon set up the opening goal for Aldridge after just 4 minutes of the final, but they lost the League title in a decider at Anfield against Arsenal.